elementary/appcenter-web/_apps/com.github.sergius02.qrit.md

   - /com.github.sergius02.qrit.desktop/
 ---

-<p>Create awesome QR codes with QRit!</p>
-<p>With QRit you can create awesome QR codes, you can change the background and foreground color to help you integrate them in any place.</p>
+<p>With QRit you can create custom QR codes!.
+You can change the background and foreground color to help you integrate them in any place.</p>
-<p>This application use the incredible qrencode</p>
+<p>This application use the incredible qrencode.</p>